 “The Many Phenomenological Reductions and Catholic Metaphysical Anti-Reductionism.”
-American Catholic Philosophical Quarterly 95:3, Special Issue on Phenomenology and Catholicism (Summer 2021): forthcoming.
+American Catholic Philosophical Quarterly 95:3, Special Issue on Phenomenology and Catholicism (Summer 2021): 367-388.

 “Divine Beauty and Our Obligation to Worship God.”
-Proceedings of the American Catholic Philosophical Association 94 (2020): forthcoming.
+Proceedings of the American Catholic Philosophical Association 94, The Good, the True, the Beautiful: Through and Of the Ages (2020): 153-169

 “Beauty and the Intellectual Virtues in Aristotle,” in Beauty and the Good: Past Interpretations and Their Contemporary Relevance, ed.
 Alice Ramos, (Washington: The Catholic University of America Press, 2020): 93-114.